Alice Morrissey: Suffrage and socialism

-Morrissey led ILP meetings with others such as Emma Hillier, Hattie Mahood and Patricia Woodlock to build up socialist support for women's suffrage, but the women did not have the power to control and plan their activities in ILP compared with the WSPU.
+Morrissey led ILP meetings with Woodlock, Emma Hillier, Hattie Mahood, and others to build up socialist support for women's suffrage, but the women did not have the power to control and plan their activities in ILP compared with the WSPU.
 The suffragette movement recognised Morrissey's roles as an "agitator, orator, organiser and due two prison terms, a martyr."

-When Ada Flatman left the Liverpool WSPU, suddenly in late 2010, following a disagreement on tactics, Morrissey volunteered as interim WSPU secretary and organiser.
-Morrissey also became District Secretary of the Women's Cooperative Guild (WCG) in 2011.

-Morrissey and her husband toured around the south of England for ILP propaganda just before she died suddenly in 2012.
+When Ada Flatman left the Liverpool WSPU, suddenly in late 1910, following a disagreement on tactics, Morrissey volunteered as interim WSPU secretary and organiser.
+Morrissey also became District Secretary of the Women's Cooperative Guild (WCG) in 1911.
+Morrissey and her husband toured around the south of England for ILP propaganda just before she died suddenly in 1912.